Existence of solutions for deterministic bilevel games under a general Bayesian approach: Introduction

 \section{Introduction}

 The term \emph{bilevel games} is here used to refer to non-cooperative models ranging from bilevel programming problems \cite{dempe2002foundations} to multi-leader-follower games \cite{aussel2020stateof,HuFukushima2015}.
 They were first introduced by H. von Stackelberg \cite{von1934market} in the 30's to model hierarchical decision problems, and since the last few decades they have attracted the attention of many researchers, due to their large potential in applications.
-They consist in a non-cooperative interaction between two or more agents, which are divided in two groups: the leaders and the followers.
+Bilevel games consist in a non-cooperative interaction between two or more agents, which are divided in two groups: the leaders and the followers.
 The main difference between these two groups of agents is that, on the one hand, leaders know how followers make their decisions, and so they are able to include this information in their own decision-making processes.
 On the other hand, followers are only capable of observing the decisions of the leaders once they have been made, and then react accordingly.

-It is well known that, unless the followers' reaction is unique, the problems of the leaders are ill-defined.
+It is well known that, unless the followers' reactions are unique, the problems of the leaders are ill-defined.
 To solve this issue, the most common approaches that we find in the literature are the \textit{Optimistic approach} and the \textit{Pessimistic approach} \cite{dempe2002foundations,liu2018pessimistic}.
-A leader is optimistic, if he or she assumes that the followers will provide the response, among the optimal ones, that favors him or her the most.
-A leader is pessimistic, if he or she assumes that the followers will provide the response that harms him or her the most.
+A leader is optimistic, if he or she assumes that the followers will provide the reaction, among the optimal ones, that favors him or her the most.
+A leader is pessimistic, if he or she assumes that the followers will provide the reaction that harms him or her the most.

 In many applied situations, however, followers are neither adversarial nor cooperative.
-Thus, some other approaches have been proposed to give alternatives between the optimistic/pessi\-mis\-tic dichotomy, like using selections as single-valued responses of the follower (see, e.g., \cite[pp. 6]{DempeEtAl2015}), or moderate approaches that consider convex combinations between the min/max values over the followers' variables \cite{alves2019new,jia2011new}.
+Thus, some other approaches have been proposed as alternatives between the optimistic/pessi\-mis\-tic dichotomy, like using selections as single-valued reaction of the follower (see, e.g., \cite[pp. 6]{DempeEtAl2015}), or moderate approaches that consider convex combinations between the min/max values over the followers' variables \cite{alves2019new,jia2011new}.